 Genuine reasons to start a blog:

-- If you want to get rid of 8 to 5 job and live boss free life – financial freedom.
+- To get rid of 8 to 5 job and live boss free life – financial freedom.

-- If you want to earn a passive income.
+- To earn a passive income.
 Passive income is a money that you earn despite not working on daily basis or in other words an income which requires very little effort to maintain.

-- If you want to work from anywhere without any location, time or travel restriction.
+- To work from anywhere without any location, time or travel restriction.

 WordPress is the most popular content management system, a robust free-tool to create and manage websites and blogs.
 According to an estimate 38% to 40% websites on the internet are powered by WordPress.